PeptidesDNA

 Topical GHK-Cu (Copper Tripeptide-1) is an unregulated cosmetic ingredient globally.
 It's legal to purchase and use without prescription in the US, EU, UK, Australia, and most countries.
 Injectable GHK-Cu is classified as a research compound.
 It can be purchased from peptide suppliers for research purposes but is not approved by the FDA, EMA, or TGA for human injection.
 No prescription product exists for injectable GHK-Cu as of 2026.

-How PeptidesDNA Tests Your GHK-Cu Response Genes
+How Does PeptidesDNA Test Your GHK-Cu Response Genes?

 Frequently asked questions